 Digital newspaper

-library of the National Central Library of Rome http://digitale.bnc.roma.sbn.it/tecadigitale/emeroteca/explore
+collection of the National Central Library of Rome, Italy http://digitale.bnc.roma.sbn.it/tecadigitale/emeroteca/esplora

-of the Library of Modern and Contemporary History in Rome http://digiteca.bsmc.it/#
+collection of the Modern and Contemporary History Library of Rome,

 Bibliothèque